 Wastewater treatment is closely regulated under the Clean Water Act and enforced by the Maine Department of Environmental Protection.
 Click here for a copy of the Greater Augusta Utility District's Sewer Use Ordinance.

 Our wastewater treatment plant at 33 Jackson Avenue in Augusta, Maine, has a receiving area where owners can discharge the wastewater from their campers, trailers, boats, and RVs.
-This free service is available 7 am – 1 pm, Monday – Friday only, until further notice.
-Click here for a locator map, and call (207) 622-3701) for more information.
+This free service is available 7 AM – 1 PM, Monday – Friday.
+Click here for a map, or call (207) 622-3701 for more information.